 Apple wins with iTunes and Apple Stores, too

-But Apple wasn’t a one-trick pony, either.
+Apple wasn’t a one-trick pony, either.
 While the iTunes music store pioneered a whole new way to sell music, Apple’s online store went from strength to strength.
-In the non-digital world, brick-and-mortar Apple Stores continued to expand.
+In the non-digital world, brick-and-mortar Apple stores continued to expand.
 (Apple had just opened its first store outside the United States.)

 Looking back from today’s vantage point, what is so impressive about Apple in 2005 was the way the company managed to juggle its different products so effectively.
 Sure, the iPod was the big focus — and the product line was about to benefit from the arrival of the newly announced iPod shuffle — but there was plenty of innovation happening elsewhere, too.